-to the Parent
+to the PARENT

-We at the Education Department are excited about the opportunity of having our 19th annual Outdoor School scheduled for May 27 -30 2019.
-This handbook explains the intent of the program and we ask that you look it over as you help your child plan for this adventure.
-This learning experience will provide a practical, handson approach to our curriculum- enhancing not only the student's interest in learning, but also allowing them to see the outdoors as God's lesson book.
+We at the Education Department are excited about the upcoming annual Outdoor School scheduled for May 30th - June 2nd, 2022 at a subsidized cost of \$110/student.
+This handbook explains the intent of the program.
+We ask that you look it over as you help your child plan for this adventure.
+This learning experience will provide a practical, hands-on approach to our curriculum- enhancing not only the student's interest in learning, but also allowing them to see the outdoors as God's lesson book.